While limerence can feel exhilarating and euphoric, it can also be all-consuming and distressing.

 Often, it’s not just their appearance, but also the way they talk, make certain gestures, pronounce certain words, or carry themselves in unique ways that makes them irresistible.

-When two people have all-embracing chemistry, it can be hard to discard the pining to be together.
+When two people have all-embracing chemistry, discarding the pining to be together can be hard.

 Although physical attractiveness fades with time and is not enough to sustain a healthy partnership in the long term, it is a surprisingly common trigger for limerence and romance.